 Use each disposable needle only one time.
 Throw away used needles in a puncture-proof container (ask your pharmacist where you can get one and how to dispose of it).
 Keep this container out of the reach of children and pets.

-Store this medication in the refrigerator, protected from light.
-Do not allow the medication to freeze.
+Keep this medication in the carton and store in a refrigerator, protected from light.
+Do not freeze.

 The Sandostatin LAR Depot kit should be kept at room temperature for 30 to 60 minutes before mixing the medicine.
 Give the injection right away after mixing your dose.